BrittneyM34/Python/exercise1.4/README.md

+# Python

+# Fourth Task

+## Task Goals:

-Use files to store and retrieve data in Python
+- Use files to store and retrieve data in Python